kairos-loan/kairos-contracts/README.md

 respect solhint warnings and errors
 No file longer than 150 lines
 use singular for mapping names, plural for arrays
+never ever copy paste, find & destroy code duplication

 ## Repository management policy